FAQ’s About In-Home Mobile Veterinary Cat and Dog Euthanasia

 Most of our appointments are scheduled the same day, which means that our availability changes quickly on a day to day basis.
-Because we are aware of the difficulty in making a decision to euthanize, as well as sometimes the time-sensitivity of the physical condition of the pet, we make all efforts to accomodate the needs of each family and pet.
-Typically, appointments that are made at least the day prior or earlier can be scheduled at the requestor’s preferred time.
-Same day, short-notice, and emergency vet calls are accomodated on a first-come, first-served basis, but we make every effort to help every request.
+Because we are aware of the difficulty in making a decision to euthanize, as well as sometimes the time-sensitivity of the physical condition of the pet, we make all efforts to accommodate the needs of each family and pet.
+Typically, appointments that are made at least the day prior or earlier can be scheduled at the your preferred time.
+Same day, short-notice, and emergency vet calls are accommodated on a first-come, first-served basis, but we make every effort to help every request.
 Our primary goal is to help people and their pets at this difficult time , so please contact us no matter what the situation.

 How do I make an appointment?

 For fastest response, please call 503.880.1172 to make an appointment.
 You may also use the form on the “Contact” page to email correspondence and/or an appointment request.
 Email may also be sent directly to firstname.lastname@example.org.
 Please feel free to call or email us anytime – we are available to talk around the clock.